phronmophobic/blog/markdown/dewey-sql.md

 ## Getting Started

-To get, started, download the `dewey.sqlite3.sql.gz` file from the [dewey releases](https://github.com/phronmophobic/dewey/releases) page.
+To get started, download the `dewey.sqlite3.sql.gz` file from the [dewey releases](https://github.com/phronmophobic/dewey/releases) page.
 The sql can be loaded into a fresh sqlite db named `dewey.sqlite` as follows.

 ```bash
 ;; note: some systems use zcat instead of gzcat